Sonamdorji1904/SWE_CAP2_Game_Automation/README.md

 ```

 ### **Explanation:**
-With the functions feature unlocked, I separated `planting` and `watering` into standalone functions for cleaner, more modular code.
+With the functions feature unlocked, I separated `planting` and `watering` into standalone functions for cleaner and more modular code.
 Using `multi-trade`, I traded for seeds and water tanks in batches of 5 for efficiency.
 This keeps the inventory adequately stocked without interrupting farming tasks.

 ---
 ![](./Images/7.png)